Polyamorous Relationship: Rules, Types, And How It Works

 What Is A Polyamory Relationship?

 Also known as an ‘open relationship,’ a polyamorous relationship is not seen as cheating since both partners know each other’s affairs and consent to it.
-It is a non-monogamous relationship where neither of the partners is expected to stay loyal in the relationship.
+It is a type of ethical non-monogamy relationship where neither of the partners is expected to stay loyal in the relationship.

 protip_icon Point to consider